Sports and Conditioning Philosophy

 There's no greater feeling than going into the final games of the season and feeling strong.
 This will give you (if you're an athlete) or your team (if you're a coach) a physical edge over your opponent.
 More importantly, this will give you a mental edge, which is invaluable.

-If you're a strength coach, time in the weight room can also be used (and be used) to develop other physical areas of the athlete.
+If you're a strength coach, time in the weight room can also be used (and should be used) to develop other physical areas of the athlete.
 This includes flexibility, mobility, jumping, and medicine ball throws, amongst other things.

 For example, an abbreviated version of the Parisi Warm-up (the Parisi Warm-up DVD is a great resource for every coach) should start each workout.
 I'd advise every coach have 3 or 4 variations of the warm-up and start each workout with one of them.
 Not only does this prepare the athlete's body for the upcoming workout, it can also address mobility problems.
 That's training economy at it's most basic.